 - Alberta Wildfire Online

-NOTE: Mountain View County cannot issue fire permits for these areas and cannot institute fire bans in these areas.
+NOTE: Mountain View County cannot issue fire permits for these areas and cannot institute fire restrictions or bans in these areas.
 The full responsibility for these regulations is with the Province of Alberta.

 4. Determine if it is Safe to Burn

-During certain times of the year, due to dry and/or windy conditions, full or partial fire bans may be implemented for Mountain View County and the surrounding communites and municipalities.
+During certain times of the year, due to dry and/or windy conditions, fire restrictions or fire bans may be implemented for Mountain View County and the surrounding communities and municipalities.

 During full fire bans, fires within the County are banned until further notice, and all existing fires must be extinguished.